tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataDownloadQc/lessons/lesson2.md

 [tutln01@i2cmp008 ~]$
 ```

-Now let's `cd ` into the workshop directory you used in Day 1 of this workshop:
+Now let's create a directory for our workshop with `mkdir` and change into it with `cd `:

 ```
+mkdir hpcDay2
-cd XXXX
+cd hpcDay2
 ```

 _________________________________________________________________________________________________________________________________________________________